bluesky/bluesky/doc/source/index.rst

-Bluesky Data Collection Interface
+Bluesky Data Collection Framework
 =================================

-Bluesky is Python package for interactive data collection.
-There are three
+Bluesky is light-weight Python package for interactive data collection.
+There are three components:
-components:

-* *Messages,* simple, single-step instructions,
+* *Messages,* simple, granular instructions,
 * a *Run Engine,* which processes the messages and coordinates collection,
 * and *Documents*, Python dictionaries containing data and metadata, organized in a